LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 (argument zero of the sequence of lambdas passed to the ``RAJA::kernel`` method) will comprise the inner loop body.
 We only have one lambda in this example but, in general, we can have any number of lambdas and we can use any subset of them, with ``RAJA::statement::Lambda`` types placed appropriately in the execution policy, to construct a loop kernel.
 For example, placing ``RAJA::statement::Lambda`` types between ``RAJA::statement::For`` statements enables non-perfectly nested loops.

-Each lambda expression passed to a ``RAJA::kernel`` method **must take an index argument for each iteration space in the tuple**.
+RAJA offers two types of lambda statements.
+The first as illustratated above, requires that each lambda expression passed to a ``RAJA::kernel`` method **must take an index argument for each iteration space in the tuple**.
 However, any subset of the arguments may actually be used in each lambda expression.

+The second type of lambda statement, an extension of the first, takes in additional template parameters which are used  to specify lambda arguments.
+This relieves the requirement that arguments in a lambda expression must match the contents of segment tuples.

-.. note:: The loop index arguments for each lambda expression used in a RAJA
+.. note:: Unless lambda arguments are specified through RAJA lambda statements,
-          kernel loop body **must match** the contents of the *iteration space tuple* in number, order, and type.
+          the loop index arguments for each lambda expression used in a RAJA kernel loop body **must match** the contents of the *iteration space tuple* in number, order, and type.
 Not all index arguments must be used in each lambda, but they **all must appear**